Milwaukee Area Technical College

-Milwaukee Area Technical College (or MATC) is a public two-year vocational-technical college based in Milwaukee, Wisconsin.
-MATC offers day, evening, and weekend classes at campuses in downtown Milwaukee, Oak Creek, West Allis, and Mequon.
-Enrollment is about 35,000.
-MATC offers over a dozen accredited associate degrees, as well as well over a hundred vocational licenses, job training certificates, and adult enrichment courses.
-MATC also runs GED and HSED classes at local community-based organizations and offers high school diplomas through its Adult High School program.
+Milwaukee Area Technical College (or MATC) is a public two-year vocational-technical and community college based in Milwaukee, Wisconsin, United States.
+MATC offers day, evening, weekend and online classes at campuses in downtown Milwaukee, Oak Creek, West Allis, and Mequon as well as an education center in the Walker's Square neighborhood on Milwaukee's near south side.

+MATC offers over more than 180 accredited associate degrees, technical diplomas and certificates.
+MATC also offers short-term badges, GED and HSED classes, high school diplomas through its Adult High School program, and English as a Second Language programs.
+More than 30,000 students are enrolled each year, with a majority of students identifying as students of color.